 - Pull furniture away from the walls.
 Having all the furniture backs touching the walls is one of the biggest mistakes people make in the living room.
-If the pieces are closer together it will create a more intimate setting.
+Placing the pieces closer together, will create a more intimate setting.
 As long as the backs of the pieces are finished, there's no reason not to show them off.

 Furniture Sizes and Placement

 When it comes to living room furniture, size matters.

 - Sofa and Chairs - These are often the big-ticket items, so it's important that they suit the space.
 The most important thing to do is measure the space before buying any of these pieces.
 You don't want them to be too big or too small, so it's best if you draw up a floor plan ahead of time.
 Sketch out the room on a piece of graph paper using all the appropriate measurements.
 Try putting the sofa and chairs in a few different spots and see what works best visually and in terms of leaving space to accommodate traffic flow.

 - Rug – Using area rugs is a great way to define seating areas, but the number one mistake people make in the living room is using an area rug that's too small.
 Remember that all of the furniture should be able to comfortably sit on the carpet.
 If space doesn't allow it, make sure that at least the front legs of any large upholstered pieces are on the rug.